xplorer²

 • Hide folders is a simple filter that only lets files to show.

 • Selected only is a manual and temporary filter that hides any items that are not selected, in case you want to concentrate on the selection only.
+When checkboxes are active, this command will show all the ticked files and folders.

 • The On/Off command turns the visual filter on and off (toggle).
 It is a quick way to reinstate the last used proper visual filter